 DO update your social media profile

-Updating your social media pages by changing you profile picture, logo, or header image/images to be more festive is an easy way to remind customers that they’re doing business with an actual person.
+Updating your social media pages by changing your profile picture, logo, or cover image to be more festive is an easy way to remind customers that they’re doing business with an actual person.

 DO apply a holiday theme to the images on your site